Vassar-Robot-Competition-2018/teamB/Notebook/week-6.md

 - Worked on Arduino code for Milestone 4
 - Recalibrated the RGB sensor multiple times
 - Worked with the camera
+- Finished the Arduino code for Milestone 4 (Spring Break)
+- Recalibrated the camera and RGB sensors (Spring Break)